ldelatte/spc-ansible-collections/README.md

 ansible-playbook spc.core.all -l vm
 ```

-Note it will ask for the sudo password.
+- It will ask for the sudo password
+- Read the text displayed: some parts of the collections can ask for postinstall tasks, for instance some configurations

 You can then continue with the last command for another SPC collection by replacing `core` with its name.